 Peace, peace, peace

-Being an Entrepreneur myself I couldn’t agree more with what Devdutt on this.
+Being an entrepreneur myself I couldn’t agree more on this.